Facts About Baby Sleep Every Parent Should Know

 4. 12 months

-Sleep deprivation is dangerous
+Sleep deprivation is hard

-New babies and sleep deprivation often go hand-in-hand.
+Babies and sleep deprivation often go hand-in-hand.
 While we’ve all experienced what it’s like to miss out on a bit of sleep, the constant nature of tending to your baby on a 24-hour clock can take its toll, no matter how prepared you might think you are.
 Sleep deprivation can cause you to do some funny things, but it is a serious issue and should be treated as such.

 Sleep deprivation left unchecked can leave you feeling depressed, cause memory lapses, have you feeling unable to cope and make day-to-day tasks a challenge.
-If you or your partner are suffering the effects of sleep deprivation, reach out to your doctor, or trusted family or friends for support.
+If you or your partner are suffering the effects of sleep deprivation, reach out to your doctor, or trusted family or friends for personalized support.

 Postnatal depression can happen to anyone